Published by Jeremy. Last Updated on June 10, 2024.

 We're always on the lookout for new travel affiliates and products to help generate revenue on our travel blogs.

-I put the POP tool to the test on three of my blogs with travel content, and after collecting a year of performance data, I was truly shocked at what was found.
+I put the Nova tool to the test on three of my blogs with travel content, and after collecting a year of performance data, I was truly shocked at what was found.
 This one product from Stay22 helped increase our annual revenue by $6,600- roughly doubling our hotel earnings in just a few minutes of installation work!

-Notes: I installed the scripts for POP on January 13th, 2023.
+Notes: I installed the scripts for Nova on January 13th, 2023.
 Data referenced as 2023-2024 follows 12 months starting on this date and does not account for any optimization time that may be present shortly after installation.
 Likewise, any data reported from the previous year, labeled 2022-2023, uses January 13th as the reference point- not calendar year, despite being fairly close.
 Other discrepancies or estimates will be noted when relevant.
 Finally, this article was sponsored by Stay22; however, all data points and expressed opinions are my own.

-What is Stay22's POP Feature?
+What is Stay22's Nova Feature?

-Stay22's POP tool is part of their umbrella brand of “Let Me Allez” (or LMA) products that use scripts and AI to help optimize your earnings.
+Stay22's Nova tool is part of their umbrella brand of “Let Me Allez” (or LMA) products that use scripts and AI to help optimize your earnings.
 These can include optimized redirects, triggered popups, and more.

 The way it works is simple.
 When a user visits your site, Stay22's proprietary algorithm will determine if your reader will likely book a travel-related product soon.
 This could be a hotel, flight, car rental, activity, or more.
 If they meet a set of conditions, a popup will appear in a new browser to open a booking page for the user.